Solar-network/docs/docs/desktop-wallet/user-guides/send.md

 ---
-title: How to Send an SXP Transfer?
+title: Sending SXP
 ---

-# How to Send an SXP Transfer?
+# Sending SXP

 Transferring SXP from your wallet is the most common type of transaction.
 A transfer transaction can transfer funds to one or multiple addresses.